Baking Basics: Essential Ingredients to Stock your Baking Pantry

 Stock your Baking Pantry Properly

-If you’re specifically making bread, particularly a sourdough, then you’ll need to make sure you have bread flour in your cupboard.
+If you’re specifically making bread, particularly sourdough, then you’ll need to make sure you have bread flour in your cupboard.
 Bread flour has more protein content than all-purpose, which helps with gluten development.
-In South Africa, where it can be tricky to get hold of, you can get away with using all purpose flour but if you’re after an especially chewy and elastic crumb, then it is encouraged to use bread flour.
+In South Africa, where it can be tricky to get hold of, you can get away with using all-purpose flour but if you’re after an especially chewy and elastic crumb, then it is encouraged to use bread flour.

 Cake Wheat Flour / All-Purpose Flour

 Seeing as flour makes up the base of most baked goods, you’ll need to have this on hand at all times.
 Go buy a large container for it and keep your flour dry and bug-free, then you’ll always have fresh flour on hand.
 Depending on the brand it may also be referred to as all-purpose flour or cake flour.
+Read about different kinds of flour here.

 Some recipes specify self-raising flour, although if you’re in a serious pinch you can add 2 teaspoons of baking powder to every 150 g of flour.